3 Energy Stocks You Can Buy and Hold for the Next Decade

-Natural gas is an abundant resource that’s cleaner and cheaper than other fossil fuels.
-However, it has one major disadvantage.
-In its natural form, this gas must travel by pipeline, and pipelines can’t easily be built over water, making international markets hard to reach.
+However, natural gas has a significant disadvantage.
+In its natural form, gas must travel by pipeline.
+Unfortunately, it’s not easy to build pipelines over oceans, making international markets hard to reach.
 Companies must turn natural gas into a pressurized liquid that gets loaded onto ships and carried to overseas markets.

 This industry is rapidly changing in the current economic climate.
 Check out the recent articles feed below for the latest.

-While the COVID-19 outbreak had some effect on the LNG market in 2020, including by delaying some projects, it hasn’t tarnished the long-term outlook.
-Shell still expects global LNG demand to double from 2019’s level by 2040, given its importance in powering the economies of South and Southeast Asia and its potential ascendance as a crucial bunker fuel for ships.
+While the COVID-19 outbreak had some effect on the LNG market in 2020, including delaying some projects, it hasn’t tarnished the long-term outlook.
+Shell still expects global LNG demand to almost double to 700 MTs by 2040 from the 2020 level.
+Fueling that growth will be its importance in powering the economies of South and Southeast Asia and its potential ascendance as a crucial bunker fuel for ships.

 |Company||What Makes It a Top LNG Stock?|

-|Cheniere Energy (NYSEMKT:LNG)||The leader in producing and exporting LNG in the U.S.|
+|Cheniere Energy (NYSEMKT:LNG)||It’s the leader in producing and exporting LNG in the U.S.|

-|Royal Dutch Shell (NYSE:RDS.A) (NYSE:RDS.B)||A world leader in LNG.
+|Royal Dutch Shell (NYSE:RDS.A) (NYSE:RDS.B)||It’s a world leader in LNG.
 Its integrated business includes gas supply, LNG export and import infrastructure, and a leading marketing operation.|

-|Total (NYSE:TOT)||Right behind Shell as a leader in the global LNG industry, controlling 10% of the world market in 2020.|
+|Total (NYSE:TOT)||It’s right behind Shell as a leader in the global LNG industry, controlling 10% of the world market in 2020.|

-Cheniere Energy buys natural gas on the open market and has it shipped to its facilities via third-party pipelines as well as those it operates.
-It then liquefies the gas and sells roughly 85% to foreign buyers under long-term fixed-fee contracts.
+Cheniere Energy’s LNG operations buy natural gas on the open market and have it shipped to its facilities via third-party pipelines, as well as those it operates.
+It then liquefies the gas and sells roughly 85% to foreign buyers such as utilities under long-term, fixed-fee contracts.
 It makes the remaining supplies available to other buyers at the going market rate.

 Cheniere’s strategy of selling the bulk of its LNG via long-term contracts is a stabilizing force for the company as it navigates the challenges of the global energy market.
 Combine that with its visible growth, and it’s an intriguing U.S.-centric option for investors.

-Royal Dutch Shell (NYSE:RDS.A)(NYSE: DS.B) was an early pioneer in the LNG market and has grown into a dominant force over the years.
-The company has LNG supply projects in 10 nations as well as interests in a couple of regasification plants that turn LNG back into gas so it can flow through local pipeline systems.
+Royal Dutch Shell (NYSE:RDS.A)(NYSE:RDS.B) was an early pioneer in the LNG market and has grown into a dominant force over the years.
+The company has LNG supply projects in 10 nations.
+It also has interests in a couple of regasification plants that turn LNG back into gas so it can flow through local pipeline systems.

 The company has several integrated gas projects under construction to maintain and increase its LNG output through the early part of this decade.
 Meanwhile, it has many more in development to fuel growth in the years to come.
 Because of that, Shell will remain one of the driving forces in the LNG market.